 There is a company called Meltwater News.
-Near as I can tell they are in the business of filtering and providing customized news for corporations.
+Near as I can tell they are in the business of providing customized news for corporations.
 But what the company does isn’t nearly as interesting as the people who have worked there.
 On their website they’ve listed a staff with a former priest, lawyer, financial analyst, actor, news anchor, football player and ballerina.
 And along with this eclectic team are a professional paintball player and competitive tomahawk thrower.

 First of all, how do you become a professional paintball player?
 More importantly, did someone actually put “competitive tomahawk thrower” on his resume and was that the reason he landed the job?

 You have to admit, competitive tomahawk thrower has a nice edge.
 You can even drop the word “competitive.”
 Actually, forget “thrower.”
 Just put down TOMAHAWK.
 Who cares if you know three languages and helped create a food shelf network?
 You put TOMAHAWK on a resume you are going to get noticed.

 I bet you would get an interview.
 And you definitely are bringing the TOMAHAWK.
 Just place it on the desk and pretend like it’s not even there.
 But it is.
 You know it, the interviewer knows it and that’s all that matters.

 If being a competitive tomahawk thrower gets you noticed amongst a crowd of resumes, I wonder how former Olympians fare?
 Sure, tomahawks are cool, but what about jumpers, sprinters, vaulters and javelinist?
 Is javelinist even a word?
 Where does a disc thrower go after the summer games?